ttickell/family_idm/project_definition/A2_KEYCLOAK_DEPLOYMENT.md

 - [ ] Test internal access (should be silent with Kerberos)
 - [ ] Test external access (should prompt for username/password)
 - [ ] Verify fallback to form-based auth when Kerberos fails
+- [ ] Test with different browsers and devices

 ---